lfelipe-ferrao/lfelipe-ferrao.github.io/class/mas/index.md

 - Genomic heritability (in progress)

 - Theory: statistical and genomic aspects related to GWAS implementation
-- Practice: the use of several methods for real and simulated analysis
+- Practice: the use of several methods implemented in ` GWASpoly` and ` GAPIT` for real and simulated analysis

 **6. Genomic Prediction**